Multivariate type G Mat\'ern stochastic partial differential equation random fields: Acknowledgment

 \section{Acknowledgment}

-This work has been supported in part by the Swedish Research Council under grant No. 2016-04187 and the Knut and Alice Wallenberg Foundation (KAW 20012.0067).
-The authors thank Holger Rootz\'en for valuable comments on the manuscript.
+This work has been supported by the Swedish Research Council under grant No. 2016-04187 and the Knut and Alice Wallenberg Foundation (KAW 20012.0067).
+The authors thank Holger Rootz\'en, the editors, and the anonymous reviewers for valuable comments on the manuscript.
+We also thank Mikael Kuusela for helping with the Argo data.